vverst/gitlab-discord-bot/README.md

 ### GitLab configuration
 _**Note:** The internal web server of the bot needs to be exposed to your GitLab installation, preferably behind nginx with SSL._

-Create a new webhook for your GitLab project, and set the endpoint to `http://$SERVER/api/v1/event`, where `$SERVER` is the location the internal server can be reached by.
+Create a new webhook for your GitLab project, and set the endpoint to `http://$SERVER/api/v1/event/:channel`, where `$SERVER` is the location the internal server can be reached by, and `:channel` is the snowflake ID for the Discord channel to post the notification to.

 Additionally, set the secret token field to the one defined in your configuration file.